Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

+Let $\Sigma'$ be the resulting system of equations after making all the above transformations.
+Since there are finitely many coset representatives, the number of all possible resulting systems $\Sigma'$ is finite.
+Let $\Sigma_1, \dots, \Sigma_m$ be all of them.
+It is clear that $\Sigma$ has a solution if and only if $\Sigma_i$ has a solution for some $i=1,\dots, m$.

 We now prove that it is possible to decide algorithmically if each one of the $\Sigma_i$ has a solution or not, in which case our proof is concluded.
-Indeed, each $\Sigma_i$ consists in some equations in the $\L$-module $(R;\La)$, together with some equations of the form $x= (a_{i}+ x')(b_j+y')$, where $x'$ and $y'$ are bound to take values in $\Ann_l(\cdot)$ and in $\Ann_r(\cdot)$, respectively.
-Hence each equation $x= (a_{i}+ x')(b_j+y')$ can be replaced with $x=a_i b_j$, which is an equation in $(R;\La)$.
-Thus $\Sigma_i$ is equivalent to a system of $\L$-linear equations, which is decidable by hypothesis. \end{proof}
+Indeed, each $\Sigma_i$ consists in some equations in the $\L$-module $(R;\La)$, together with some equations of the form $x= (a+ y')(b+z')$, where $y'$ and $z'$ are variables taking values in $\Ann_l(\cdot)$ and in $\Ann_r(\cdot)$, respectively.
+Hence each equation $x= (a+ y')(b+z')$ can be replaced by $x=ab$, which is an equation in $(R;\La)$.
+Thus $\Sigma_i$ is equivalent to a system of $\L$-linear equations.
+By assumption, we can algorithmically check if $\Sigma_i$ has a solution. \end{proof}

-The following is essentially a particular case of the previous Theorem \ref{t: main_thm_algebras}.
+The following is a particular case of the previous Theorem \ref{t: main_thm_algebras}.
 It is stated separately due to its independent interest.

 \begin{theorem} Let $A$ be a ring (possibly non-associative, non-commutative, and non-unitary).
 Assume that $A$ is finitely generated as an abelian group, and that $ A^2$ is infinite.
-Then there exists a ring of algebraic integers $O$ such that $(O;\Lr)$ is e-interpretable in $(A; \Lr)$, and $\mc{D}(O; \Lr)$ is reducible to $\mc{D}(A,\Lr)$.
+Then there exists a ring of algebraic integers $O$ such that $(O;\Lr)$ is e-interpretable in $(A; \Lr)$, and $\mc{D}(O; \Lr)$ is Karp-reducible to $\mc{D}(A,\Lr)$.
 If otherwise $A^2$ is finite, then $\mc{D}(R;\Lr)$ is decidable. \end{theorem}

 \begin{proof}The first part of the theorem follows in the same way as Theorem \ref{t: main_thm_algebras}, taking $\L=\mbb Z$ and observing that here $O$ is a ring of algebraic integers by Item 2 of Lemma \ref{approach}.
-The last part follows by Item 2 of Theorem \ref{t: main_thm_algebras} (note that $(A;\La)$ is just a finitely generated abelian group, and so $\mc{D}(A;\La)$ is decidable).\end{proof}
+The last part follows by Item 2 of Theorem \ref{t: main_thm_algebras}, since here $(A;\La)$ is a finitely generated abelian group and $\mc{D}(A;\Lg)$ is decidable \cite{Ershov}, hence $\mc{D}(A;\La)$ is decidable. \end{proof}